femboyfin/dbdideas/survivor_perks.md

 ## [Head On](<https://deadbydaylight.wiki.gg/wiki/Head_On>)

-- The Aura of the Locker your in is revealed in yellow to teammates within **16 meters**
+- The aura of the Locker you're in is revealed in yellow to teammates within **16 meters**
   - Makes the perk more viable in low party sizes and easier to coordinate overall.

 ## [Hope](<https://deadbydaylight.wiki.gg/wiki/Hope>) 😷

-- Visual indicator on players that have the perk active
+- Now displays angel wings on the survivor's back while active
   - Allows the killer to identify that it's in play.
 - Deactivates for **30 seconds** after losing a Health state
   - Enables the killer to reasonably take the risk of chasing a Hope user, similar to Finesse, and makes it realistic to continue chasing after getting your first hit.
 Also incentivizes attacking the Hope user with ranged and high mobility powers.